manfredsteyer/tmp/index.md

 # Successful with Signals in Angular - 3 Effective Rules for Your Architecture

 It is undisputed that Signals will shape the future of Angular.
-At first glance, they seem very easy to use: The setters take new values, the getters deliver the current values and the templates as well as effects are notified about changes.
+At first glance, they seem very easy to use: The setters take new values, the getters deliver the current values and the templates as well as Effects are notified about changes.

 Now you might be tempted to treat Signals like normal variables.
 This works in principle and can be a practical option when migrating existing code.
 However, in this case, the advantages of Signals and reactive systems only result to a limited extent.
 There are also some pitfalls and the resulting code is not as straightforward and hence not as maintainable as it could be.